samuel-walters/Cloud-computing-with-AWS/documentation/multi_az_deployment/README.md

 ## Example

-VPC can have multiple subnets.
-Postcode - multiple doors.

-Create VPC - Create an address (CDR block) - within the CDR block (postcode) we buy door numbers that would fit inside there.

 Isolated environment: need to have my own space.
-I'm the only one who has the key (VPC).
-You need the main door key.
-Need NACL key to get into the bedrooms.
+I'm the only one who has the key (VPC) to the main door.
+After that, people need NACL key to get into the bedrooms.
 Security groups: locks for the cupboard, chest etc.

 ## Why use a VPC?